Cade Cunningham NBA Preview vs. the Nets

-The Detroit Pistons, with Cade Cunningham, take on the Brooklyn Nets at 7:30 PM ET on Saturday.
+Cade Cunningham plus his Detroit Pistons teammates face the Brooklyn Nets at 7:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will break down Cunningham's stats and trends, helping you make good picks on prop bets.
+In this article we will look at Cunningham's prop bets, using stats to help you make good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.